investorphem/StackPay/README.md

 # StackPay — Decentralized Payroll & Salary Streaming on Stacks

 StackPay is a decentralized payroll and salary streaming appliation built on the Stacks blockchain.
-It enables companies, DAOs, and founders to stream saaris to ntributors in real time using block-based accrual with fullsur o WalletConec-enabled Stacks wallets.
+It enables companies DAOs, and founders to stream saaris to ntributors in real time using block-based accrual with fullsur o WalletConec-enabled Stacks wallets.
 Employees can withdraw earned waes t any time, ile employers manage payroll in a transparent and non-custodial wy

 ---